 Due north of Marquette is Gravois Park, from which the surrounding neighborhood takes its name.
 Gravois Park was established in 1812, and eventually the neighborhood grew up around it.
 The park features a beautiful pavilion at its center, and recently a new playground was built.

 Laclede Park and Minnie Wood Memorial Square

 To the east, nearly adjacent to each other, are Laclede Park and Minnie Wood Memorial Square.
 Minnie Wood Square, at South Broadway and Meramec, is distinguished by the bright yellow pavilion at that corner.
 The park also features several multi-purpose sports fields and a playground.
-Laclede Park, at Gasconade and Iowa, lacks the amenities of neighboring Minnie Wood, but does have the distinction of being established in 1812.
+Laclede Park, at Gasconade and Iowa, lacks the amenities of neighboring Minnie Wood, but does have the distinction of being established way back in 1812.
 Dutchtown South Community Corporation established their Friends of Pocket Parks project to rejuvenate the parks through community input

 Mount Pleasant Park

 The Mount Pleasant neighborhood takes their name from Mount Pleasant Park at Michigan and Dakota.
 This pocket park features a roller hockey rink and a playground.